MicrosoftDocs/security/zero-trust/deploy/data.md

 Take this step:

 -   [Use sensitivity labels with Microsoft Teams, Microsoft 365 Groups, and SharePoint sites](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites#how-to-configure-groups-and-site-settings)

+### III.
+Control access to data
+Providing access to sensitive data must be controlled so that they are better protected.
+Ensure that access and usage policy decisions are inclusive of data sensitivity.

 #### Control access to data in SaaS applications